MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-server.md

 - The WSUS server can be installed on the VMM management server, but if you'll be processing a large number of updates we recommend a separate server.
 - VMM can work with System Center Updates Publisher but only full content updates are supported.
 Metadata-only updates can't be added to a baseline.
 - After you add a WSUS server to VMM, you should manage it in the VMM console and not in the WSUS console.
 In VMM, you update the properties of the update server to configure a proxy server for synchronizations and to change the update categories, products, and supported languages that are synchronized by the WSUS server.
 - In VMM, administrators and delegated administrators manage fabric updates.
 Only administrators can manage the update server and synchronize updates.
 Delegated administrators can scan and remediate updates on computers that are within the scope of their user roles.
 Delegated administrators can use baselines created by administrators and other delegated administrators.
-But delegated administrators cannot modify or delete baselines created by others.
+But delegated administrators can't modify or delete baselines created by others.

 ## Add a WSUS server to the VMM fabric